Black Widow Spider

 The female black widow spider is darker and larger than the male.
 Where the female is usually dark black, the male is often dark brown and doesn't have as bright red of an hour glass shape on the abdomen.
 The female can grow to about ½ an inch long body and 1 ½ inch leg span.
 The male black widow is typically around the half the size of the female.

-The black widow spider is the most poisonous spider in North America.
+The full-grown female black widow spider is a very venomous spider.
 The male and young black widows are generally not considered dangerous to humans.
 Upon getting bitten by a black widow, you should seek medical attention immediately.
 If you can catch the spider, it will be helpful in identifying the type of spider and potential medical remedies.
 If you see a black widow, do not play with it.
 Tell your parents or your teacher immediately.

 Where do they live?